Pre-Purchase Consultation

 THEMIS_REBUILD_2020__3978.jpg

-Whether it’s a Brooklyn brownstone renovation or a West Village townhouse fixer-upper, here are the 10 things to know before you make an offer:
+Whether it’s a Brooklyn Heights brownstone or a West Village townhouse in need of work, here are 10 things to know before you make an offer:

 1